 IMM is a process of continuous learning based on the stakeholder’s engagement and needs.
-With an IMM system, organizations begin right away with a lean approach through impact experiments and project management.
+With an IMM system, organizations begin with a lean approach through impact experiments and project management.
 These approaches prioritize data as a tool for learning.
 They allow for failure, changes, and a non-linear progression.
 New programs rarely have a straight line to success.
-IMM allows organizations to get feedback in real-time and adjust their program to maximize value for the stakeholder before the project resources are spent.
+IMM will enable organizations to get real-time feedback and adjust their schedule to maximize value for the stakeholders before the project resources are spent.

 Outputs are only half the journey.
-Impact-driven organizations need to focus on the value and benefits they are creating for stakeholders.
-If you’ve built 100 daycare centers, what benefits to people and the community are resulting from these changes?
+Impact-driven organizations must focus on the value and benefits they create for stakeholders.
+For example, if you’ve built 100 daycare centers, what benefits would these changes result to people and the community?
 Now we’re talking about impact.

 3. Stakeholder impact analysis

-Now that you have the right attitude towards measuring impact, you need the right framework in place to do it.
+Now that you have the right attitude toward measuring impact, you need the proper framework.

 Gathering data from stakeholders is how we communicate on projects.
-You will need to determine:
+You will need to determine the following:

 - when to engage (frequently, occasionally, etc.)

-- whether to collect qualitative and/or quantitative data
+- Whether to collect qualitative and quantitative data

-It is also best to use a variety of data sources, not just direct or self-reported information from the stakeholder.
+It is also best to use various data sources, not just direct or self-reported information from the stakeholder.
 Quickly, stakeholder impact analysis can become complex.
 When done right, incorporating the stakeholder’s voice is the key to creating long-term, shared value.

 IMM is an iterative process of learning that focuses specifically on the value and benefits for stakeholders.
-At Sopact we believe stakeholder-based impact management is key to the long-term success of people, the planet, and profit.
+At Sopact, we believe stakeholder-based impact management is critical to the long-term success of people, the planet, and profit.
 Contact us to get started.